ashbymichael/News/06db12f0-4282-4696-993d-0b019eb27602/content.md

 CodeDay a 24-hour event where students get together and build cool things together!
 You pitch ideas, form teams, and build a cool app or game in 24 hours.
 CodeDay is a place for people who are interested in learning something new and meeting new people.

 ###Register Now
 Space is limited, so get your tickets before they're gone!
 Protip: use HACK for 20% off.

-[Register here.](https://codeday.org/sv)
+ _Registration now closed_